gogradle/examples/typical-build/README.md

 ```
 gradlew build
 ```
-on Windows and open `StringReverse` in the project root to see what happened!
+on Windows and open `StringReverse`/`.gogradle/reports/test/index.html`/`.gogradle/reports/coverage/index.html` in the project root to see what happened!